mkerrig/mkerrig.github.io/_posts/2016-02-11-projectLuther.md

 - Rankings: **.mp_box**

 We need to write helper methods to parse all of them.
-I would go through the details, but realistically it's just tedious dirty string parsing, nothing special about it, so I'm just going to post the methods:
+I would go through the details, but realistically it's just tedious dirty string parsing, nothing really special about it.
+So I'm just going to post the methods:

 ```python
 def cast_format(cast_list):